 As a result of the REIT Modernization Act, for taxable years beginning after December 31, 2000, the 5% value test and the 10% voting security test will be modified in two respects.
 First, the 10% voting securities test will be expanded so that Host Marriott also will be prohibited from owning more than 10% of the value of the outstanding securities of any one issuer.
 Second, an exception to these tests will be created so that Host Marriott will be permitted to own securities of a subsidiary that exceed the 5% value test and the new 10% vote or value test if the subsidiary elects to be a taxable REIT subsidiary.
-The operating partnership currently own more than 10% of the total value of the outstanding securities of each of the non-controlled subsidiaries.
+The operating partnership currently owns more than 10% of the total value of the outstanding securities of each of the non-controlled subsidiaries.
 The expanded 10% vote or value test, however, will not apply to a subsidiary unless either of the following occurs:

-. the subsidiary engages in a substantial new line of business or acquires any substantial asset after July 12, 1999; or
+- . the subsidiary has engaged in, or engages in, a substantial new line of business or has acquired, or acquires any substantial asset after July 12, 1999; or - .

-.
 Host Marriott has acquired, or acquires, additional securities of the subsidiary after July 12, 1999.

-At the present time, a final decision has not been made regarding which non-controlled subsidiaries, if any, will elect to be treated as taxable REIT subsidiaries.
-For taxable years beginning after December 31, 2000, not more than 20% of the value of our total assets will be permitted to be represented by securities of taxable REIT subsidiaries.
+At the present time, Host Marriott has not made a final decision regarding which non-controlled subsidiaries, if any, will elect to be treated as taxable REIT subsidiaries.
+For taxable years beginning after December 31, 2000, not more than 20% of the value of Host Marriott's total assets will be permitted to be represented by securities of taxable REIT subsidiaries.